Search: I Can Fix Up My Home

 Considerations for Bath Electrical Circuits

-For instance, it is generally a requirement that the electrical receptacles be on one circuit and the exhaust fan and the light fixtures be on another.
+For instance, your code might make the requirement that the electrical receptacles be on one circuit and the exhaust fan and the light fixtures be on another.
+As with other rooms, install the light switch so that it is approximately chest high close to the door.

 If hot water is provided by a tankless water heater, the building code may require it to be on its own circuit.